NCL-TAIHU/RAG/README.md

 # 📚 TAIHU: Modular Document Discovery System

-TaihuMDD is a modular, benchmark-driven document retrieval and generation system designed for scholarly and domain-specific search.
-It integrates dense and sparse embeddings, hybrid search via Milvus, and LLM-based response generation.
+Taihu is a modular, benchmark-driven document retrieval and generation system designed for scholarly and domain-specific search.
+It integrates dense and sparse embeddings, hybrid search via Milvus, structural metadata queries using ElasticSearch, and LLM-based response generation.

 ---